SUSE/Portus/examples/README.md

 - A setup that runs on Oracle Linux 7 and that uses NGinx to proxy between Portus and the registry by [@Djelibeybi](https://github.com/Djelibeybi/).
 Check it out [here](https://github.com/Djelibeybi/Portus-On-OracleLinux7).
+- A lightweight setup by [@h0tbird](https://github.com/h0tbird) that uses Alpine underneath.
+You can check it out [here](https://github.com/katosys/portus).

 If you have an example of your own, and you think it can be useful to other people, submit a PR including yours in here!